 However, seismic movements created a ‘super lake’ which dried out later, leaving behind several salt deposits that created a part of this desert known as the Kalahari Desert.

 The native vegetation of this place includes acacia trees and some other herbs.
 The horned melon, also known as the kiwano fruit, jelly melon, African horned cucumber, and hedged gourd, can all be seen here.
-Also, in the parts like south and west Kalahari, you can see the xeric savannah.
+Also, in parts like south and west Kalahari, you can see the xeric savannah.

 In this desert, you can see different types of birds.
 Among them, the popular small weaver birds can be seen creating huge nests at the tree tops.